7105 West 44th Ave.

 What do you do when a family member passes away?

-As of 2021, you still cannot report that death or apply for survivors’ benefits online.
+As of 2021, you still cannot report a death or apply for survivors’ benefits online.
 That’s why you need to contact Social Security and your financial advisor as soon as possible.
 The funeral director will often report the death to Social Security if you have provided them with the deceased’s Social Security number.

 There may be instances when you want or need to speak to a Social Security representative directly.
 In that instance, you can call the SSA at 1-800-772-1213 during regular business hours.